michaelkonecny/vs-fortran-ls-client/README.md

 ```

 2. Clone or fork this repo
-3. Change `programPath` to point to your fortls.exe.
+3. Change `programPath` in FortranLanguageClient.cs to point to your fortls.exe.
 4. Build
 5. Install the VSIX